fizzle77/JAFDTC/doc/README.md

 ### Overview

-In JAFDTC, a *Configuration* is composed of multiple *System Configurations*, or *Systems*, that each correspond to systems (typically avionics) in an airframe such as radios, countermeasures, navigation, and so on. *Configurations* and *Systems* are **unique** to a specific airframe, though different airframes may have systems that provide similar functionality.
+In JAFDTC, a *Configuration* is composed of multiple *System Configurations*, or *Systems*, that each correspond to systems (strangely enough) in an airframe such as radios, countermeasures, navigation, and so on. *Configurations* and *Systems* are **unique** to a specific airframe, though different airframes may have systems that provide similar functionality.